The following are important considerations for ArcGIS Online organization administrators when working with ArcGIS Velocity.

 - Connected car tracking

 Both data velocity and analytic use cases are considerations for effective use of your ArcGIS Velocity subscription.
 If your organization has fewer than 200 hundred work vehicles or pieces of equipment to track, and asset locations are only updated every few minutes, the velocity supported in the Standard license may be sufficient.
-For more information on data velocity supported at difference license levels, see Licensing.
-Additionally, the Standard license supports running up to five items at a time, one of which in this case would be the feed ingesting the asset data.
-With the remaining four running items, you can configure four separate analytics to handle different alerting or analysis scenarios.
-Conversely, you can perform multiple types of incident detection and alerting in a single real-time analytic and collect and track additional data streams with the remaining three feeds or analytics.
+For more information on data velocities supported at difference license levels, see Licensing.
+Additionally, the Standard license supports running up to ten items at a time, one of which in this case would be the feed ingesting the asset data.
+With the remaining nine running items, you can configure separate analytics to handle different alerting or analysis scenarios.
+Conversely, you can perform multiple types of incident detection and alerting in a single real-time analytic and collect and track additional data streams with the remaining feeds or analytics.

 The Dedicated license level provides a dedicated compute architecture that can be leveraged to support either high numbers of feeds and analytics or sustain higher velocity data and complex analytics.
 For example, connected car tracking typically involves high velocity data streams, and so would consume more capacity (as an individual use case) than the other examples.